bonedaddy/mesher/README.md

 It's primarily designed for anonymous, one-way communication.
 However, replies facilitate round-trip communications, which in turn can be used to make a tunnel.

+The way it works is by bouncing packets between nodes.
+The path is preplanned by the sender, and represented as instructions for each node.
+This representation allows for

 ## TODO

 - Finish **§ Overview**
 - Write **§ Versioning**, **§ Usage**, and **§ Structure**
 - Make sure **§ Crypto** makes sense at all

-## Overview
+## Usage

-Mesher sends messages across mesh networks.
-It does this by creating packets, then bouncing them between nodes.
-The packets are made up of encrypted instructions

 ## Crypto